defacto64/broken-csr-validation/README.md

 # broken-csr-validation
 This repository is for keeping track of a number of software tools/libraries/packages that do not respect RFC2986 in verifying the signature on Certificate Signing Requests (CSRs).

+Most software capable of parsing CSRs wrongly assume that the CSR is DER-encoded, and therefore that the signature was computed over the certificationRequestInfo element "AS IS" (as it appears in the CSR).
+This assumption is wrong, as a BER-encoded CSR is legitimate (although unfrequent).
+RFC2986 requires DER-encoding the certificationRequestInfo component prior to signing it, so any CSR validating software should do the same on verifying the signature.
+Unfortunately some do and some don't, leading to interoperability problems.

 In the following table, a Result "OK" means that the software gives the correct result (such as "Failed", "Invalid" or the likes) on verifying a _wrong_ signature.
 Examples of CSRs carrying a wrong signature can be found in the "data" folder.
 <br><br>